Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Confidentiality of law enforcement and municipal ordinance violation records.

 (A) All juvenile records which have not been expunged are sealed and may never be disclosed to the general public or otherwise made widely available.
-Sealed records may be obtained only under this Section and Section 1-8 and 5-915 of this Act, when their use is needed for good cause and with an order from the juvenile court, as required by those not authorized to retain them.
+Sealed records may be obtained only under this Section and Sections 1-8 and 5-915 of this Act, when their use is needed for good cause and with an order from the juvenile court, as required by those not authorized to retain them.
 Inspection and copying of law enforcement records maintained by law

 enforcement agencies or records of municipal ordinance violations maintained by any State, local, or municipal agency that relate to a minor who has been investigated, arrested, or taken